mauricioszabo/hydrogen/docs/Troubleshooting.md

 Hydron requires a Kernel to run code.
 Checkout [nteract.io/kernels](https://nteract.io/kernels) for instructions on how to install the most popular kernels.

-Atom won't pick up kernels inside a virtualenv unless Atom is launched as `atom .` within the virtualenv.
+Pulsar won't pick up kernels inside a virtualenv unless Pulsar is launched as `atom .` within the virtualenv.
 The alternative is to [create a kernel specifically for a virtualenv](http://www.alfredo.motta.name/create-isolated-jupyter-ipython-kernels-with-pyenv-and-virtualenv/).

 #### No kernel for grammar `Python` found error on Mac OS